aoifemcdonagh/material-segmentation/README.md

 ![alt text](https://github.com/aoifemcdonagh/material-segmentation/blob/master/src/pictures/live_image_workflow.png "start up")

-##### runGUI_GPU.py
+### runGUI_GPU.py
+This script runs the Segmentation App.
+A video file or camera input is displayed until a user specifies when to perform segmentation.
-Sets up continuous segmentation of a video file or camera input.
-Results are displayed in a TkInter GUI
+Results are displayed by a TkInter GUI
 Arguments:
    `-m` `--model` Path to a .caffemodel file.
 If no model path specified, a model path in `gpu_segment.py` where segmentation occurs.
    `-i` `--input` 'cam' or path to an image